Chasseur: Chasseurs à pied

-During World War I the French Army maintained 31 battalions of infantry chasseurs plus a varying number of reserve and territorial units.
+During World War I, the French Army maintained 31 battalions of infantry chasseurs, as well as a varying number of reserve and territorial units.
 Each infantry division was expected to include at least one battalion of either chasseurs à pied or chasseurs alpine.
 Each battalion had an establishment of 1,300 to 1,500 men.
-They were reportedly nicknamed schwarze Teufel (black devils) by their German opponents, in reference to their dark colored uniforms.
-The chasseurs served mainly on the Western Front but detachments were sent to reinforce the Italian front in 1917.
+They were reportedly nicknamed schwarze Teufel ("black devils") by their German opponents in reference to their dark coloured uniforms.
+The chasseurs served mainly on the Western Front, but detachments were sent to reinforce the Italian front in 1917.